A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

+Now we can demonstrate the superlinear convergence of s-cCRM.
+We begin by the most violated constraint control sequence (distance version) as in \cref{eq.MostViolated1} (Algorithm 2).

-\begin{lemma} Let $C_1,\ldots,C_m$ be convex and closed sets, and suppose that $C:=\cap_{i=1}^m C_i \neq \emptyset$.
-Let sequence $\{z^k\}$ be generated by cCRM with the most violated constraint control sequence \eqref{eq.MostViolated1}, starting from some $z^0\in \re^n$, and converging to a point $\Bar{z}\in C$.
-Assume that the interior of C is nonempty and that the boundaries of $C_i$ are differentiable manifolds in a neighborhood of $\Bar{z}$ for each $i=1,\ldots,m$.
+\begin{lemma}[Superlinear convergence of the distance for s-cCRM (Algorithm 2)] Let $C_1,\ldots,C_m\subset \re^n$ be nonempty closed convex sets, and suppose that $C\coloneqq \bigcap_{i=1}^m C_i \neq \emptyset$.
+Let sequence the $\{z^k\}$ be generated by s-cCRM with the most violated constraint control sequence (distance version) as in \cref{eq.MostViolated1}, starting from some $z^0\in \re^n$, and converging to a point $\Bar{z}\in C$.
+Assume that the {interior} of $C$ is nonempty and that the boundaries of $C_i$ are differentiable manifolds in a neighborhood of $\Bar{z}$ for each $i=1,\ldots,m$.
 Then, the scalar sequence $\{\dist(z^k,C)\}$ converges to zero superlinearly. \end{lemma}

 \begin{proof} It is trivial if sequence $\{z^k\}$ is finite.
-Hence, let's assume that it is infinite.\\ ~~In order to prove the superlinear convergence rate, \emph{i.e.}
+Hence, let's assume that it is infinite.